JasemDuncan/Scraping_with_ruby/README.md

 ## RSpec Testing

-This folder contains a file to test the methods the csv_test.rb and web_scraper_test.rb files.
+This folder contains a file to test the methods the csv_spec.rb and web_scraper_spec.rb files.
-To run the tests you will need to install the RSpec Gem You can do it running the following command on your terminal machine:

->- gem install rspec

-After successfully installed the Gem you can access the spec folder and run the following command to check the results.
+Run the following command to check the results.

->- rspec spec/csv_test.rb
+> rspec spec/csv_spec.rb

 To test the csv class methods.

->- rspec spec/web_scraper_test.rb
+> rspec spec/web_scraper_spec.rb

 To test the web_scraper class methods.